Lectures on LHC Physics

 With this minimal background of collider phenomenology we can look at Higgs production in gluon fusion, combined with different Higgs decays.
-The total Higgs production cross section through the loop induced $ggH$ coupling we show in Figure~\ref{fig:higgs_rates}.
+This is the production channels which dominated the Higgs discovery discussed in Section~\ref{sec:higgs_discovery}, based on LHC runs with a center--of--mass energy of 7~TeV (2011) and 8~TeV (2012).
+The total 14~TeV Higgs production cross section through the loop--induced $ggH$ coupling we show in Figure~\ref{fig:higgs_rates}.
 For a reasonably light Higgs boson the cross section ranges around at least 30~pb, which for relevant luminosities starting around $30~\ifb$ means $10^6$ events.
 The question is: after multiplying with the relevant branching ratio and detection efficiencies, which of the decays can be distinguished from the Standard Model background statistically?
 Since gluon fusion really only produces the Higgs boson the details of the production process do not help much with the background suppression.
 The results of experimental simulations, for example by the ATLAS collaboration, are shown in Figure~\ref{fig:higgs_sig}.
 The complete list of possible Higgs decays, ordered by decreasing branching ratio according to Figure~\ref{fig:higgs_decays}, is: